 To mitigate some of these factors, the Company maintains its head office in Vancouver, Canada.
 With the exception of short term operational requirements for Grupo Northair, funds are maintained and controlled in Vancouver, both in Canadian and U.S. dollars.
 In addition to its U.S. based Vice President, Exploration the Company hires consultants as necessary to provide geological and other services.
 Overhead costs in Mexico compare favorably with Canada and the political and economic climate is considered by the Company to be stable.
-Recent gains in the Canadian Dollar against the U.S. Dollar have reduced the Company's cost of operations in Mexico significantly.
+The Company has reduced its costs in Mexico as a result of the current economic downturn.